hisubram/mobilefoundation/ios_jsonstore.md

 ### MobileFirst Adapter Integration
 {: #mobilefirst-adapter-integration }
-This section assumes that you are familiar with adapters.
+This section assumes that you’re familiar with adapters.
 Adapter Integration is optional and provides ways to send data from a collection to an adapter and get data from an adapter into a collection.

 You can achieve these goals by using functions such as `WLResourceRequest`.

 #### Adapter Implementation
 {: #adapter-implementation }
 Create an adapter and name it "**People**".
-Define it's procedures `addPerson`,  `getPeople`, `pushPeople`, `removePerson`, and `replacePerson`.
+Define its procedures `addPerson`,  `getPeople`, `pushPeople`, `removePerson`, and `replacePerson`.

 ```javascript
 function getPeople() {